-33. Such transformation would draw from successful examples (such as Bangladesh and Cambodia in producing textiles and clothing, Lesotho in producing light bulbs), and driven by careful diagnosis, inclusive consultations among stakeholders, followed by the elaboration of actions (at national, regional and international levels).
-It would allow for continuous experimentation with various policies and strategies to find the best-fit and workable solutions for purposely developing capacities for LDC to produce and trade.
+Such transformation would draw from successful examples (such as Bangladesh and Cambodia in producing textiles and clothing, and Lesotho in producing light bulbs), and driven by careful diagnosis, inclusive consultations among stakeholders, followed by the elaboration of actions (at national, regional and international levels).
+It would allow for continuous experimentation with various policies and strategies to find the best-fit and workable solutions for purposely developing capacities for LDCs to produce a variety of products and trade.

-34. A number of policy challenges need to be addressed in promoting deeper structural changes in trade and trade-related areas.
-These include addressing underdeveloped and narrow supply and productive base and dependence on few main markets, compounded by weak trade-related infrastructure; market access and entry constrains in developed country markets as well as in South-South markets, especially non-tariff barriers and measures inhibiting services exports; and current low policy attention to economic and trade issues in national development strategies, together with weak trade-related institutional and regulatory measures.
+A number of policy challenges need to be addressed in promoting deeper structural changes in trade and trade-related areas.
+These include (a) addressing underdeveloped and narrow supply and productive base and dependence on a few main markets, compounded by weak trade-related infrastructure; (b) market access and entry constrains in developed country markets as well as in South-South markets, especially non-tariff barriers and measures inhibiting services exports; and (c) current low policy attention to economic and trade issues in national development strategies, together with weak trade-related institutional and regulatory measures.

-(2) Strengthening productive capacities and trade-related infrastructure for trade
+B. Strengthening productive capacities and trade-related infrastructure for trade

-35. A few LDCs that have diversified and added value in their exports based on deliberate investment in the productive sector.
-Other LDCs, including African LDCs, depend more on few primary commodity exports with limited value addition and diversification.
-The services sectors which can offer significant development and trade gains potential remains under-developed.
-The un-diversified and commodity based trade economy of most LDCs renders them highly vulnerable to external shocks.
+A few LDCs have diversified and added value in their exports based on deliberate investment in the productive sector.
+Other LDCs, especially African LDCs, depend more on few primary commodity exports with limited value addition and diversification.
+The services sectors which can offer significant development and trade gains potential remain under-developed in most LDCs.
+The un-diversified and commodity-based trade economy of most LDCs renders them highly vulnerable to external shocks.

-36. A deliberate attention to developing productive capacity, including through privatepublic partnership is needed.
-The productive capacity development will evolve as a complementary action measure of a comprehensive trade policy regime (discussed above).
-Key areas of production that can be developed for LDCs include new and dynamic sectors of international trade such as electronics or creative industries; sustainable agricultural especially organic agriculture and other biodiversity based products, as well as sustainable fishing; services sectors such as tourism, ICT and movement of natural persons; and value addition in commodity sectors such as coffee or fisheries or forestry.
+A deliberate attention to developing productive capacity, including through privatepublic partnership, is needed.
+The productive capacity development will evolve as a complementary action measure of a comprehensive trade policy regime.
+Key areas of production that can be developed for LDCs include (a) new and dynamic sectors of international trade such as electronics or creative industries; (b) sustainable agriculture, especially organic agriculture, and other biodiversity-based products, as well as sustainable fishing; (c) services sectors such as tourism, information and communications technology (ICT) and movement of natural persons; and (d) value addition in commodity sectors such as coffee or fisheries or forestry.

-37. The development of the textiles and clothing industry remains central to industrial development in most countries including LDCs.
-Thus efforts in this direction including in terms of cotton production and trade, and ensuring its transformation into processed products are important for many LDCs, especially those currently producing cotton.
+The development of the textiles and clothing industry remains central to industrial development in most countries, including LDCs.
+Thus, efforts in this direction including in terms of cotton production and trade, and ensuring its transformation into processed products, are important for many LDCs, especially those currently producing cotton.

-38. Apart from producing competitive goods and services, ensuring that these are moved to the consumers, remains a big barrier and costly to many LDCs.
-LDCs should launch programmes for developing competitive national, regional and international trade facilitation systems including transport to improve administrative procedures and lower transaction cost throughout supply chains have to be addressed.
+Apart from producing competitive goods and services, ensuring that these are moved to the consumers remains a big barrier and costly to many LDCs.
+LDCs should launch programmes for developing competitive national, regional and international trade facilitation systems, including transport to improve administrative procedures and lower transaction cost throughout supply chains have to be addressed.
 Public (including ODA) and private investment into infrastructure development should be strengthened to facilitate and reduce costs of transporting both exports and imports.

-39. Developing trade-related infrastructure as part of a comprehensive trade policy plan requires that careful planning in ensuring that infrastructure development is not undertaken in a vacuum but specifically directed at linking rural and urban economies in the priority production sectors, and between the country and its major trading partners.

-40. LDCs and their development partners should collaborate to ensure that other factors that add to costs of production and trade such as access to adequate and affordable energy sources, including renewable energy, will have to be developed.
+Developing trade-related infrastructure as part of a comprehensive trade policy plan requires that careful planning in ensuring that infrastructure development is not undertaken in a vacuum but specifically directed at linking rural and urban economies in the priority production sectors, and between the country and its major trading partners.
+LDCs and their development partners should collaborate to ensure that other factors that add to costs of production and trade such as access to adequate and affordable energy sources, including renewable energy, will have to be developed.
 Furthermore, accessing affordable trade financing is critical to support trade expansion.
 Such financing could be provided by national institutions, regional development banks, multilateral institutions and cooperative arrangements.